mattmc3/zshrc1/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-007EC7.svg)](/LICENSE)
 ![version](https://img.shields.io/badge/version-v2.0.0-orange)

-> A powerful starter .zshrc
+> First things first - start your .zshrc off right

 ## Description

 `.zshrc1` is designed to be a portable, lightweight, ultra-fast, Zsh configuration in a single file.
 Equally useful on your desktop machine or on a remote server, zshrc1 enables much of the useful functionality already built into Zsh without the need for frameworks.
 And, it's ridiculously fast!

 `.zshrc1`'s goal of giving you a great starter DIY Zsh experience in a single file stands in contrast to other full Zsh Frameworks like [Oh-My-Zsh][ohmyzsh] and [Prezto][prezto].
 Those frameworks are nice if you want everything-and-the-kitchen-sink, but you pay a performance and complexity penalty for using these frameworks.

 Many prefer to build their own Zsh config from scratch, but that can be a lot of work and often requires you to pull together functionality already baked into the Zsh frameworks you leave behind.

 `.zshrc1` is simpler.
 Similar to [Grml's .zshrc][grml-zshrc], `.zshrc1` gives you everything you need for a full-featured Zsh config, but contained in one simple to grok Zsh include that will grow with you as you use Zsh.
 It is heavily inspired by the [Fish shell][fish].

 Feel free to use it as-is, build off it, or fork it and make it entirely your own.